ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/pdh/api.md

 ```cmd
 edmgr entitlements -f json
 ```
 This output can be used to implement scripts to manage your downloads.
-A simple Python example may be:
+A Python script to download the latest `Arm Development Studio` is shown below.

+### pdh.py

 ```python
 import json